Pre-electoral coalition agreement from the Black-Scholes point of view: Introduction

 More specifically, when it comes to two major political parties with a secure support base above the election threshold, it becomes challenging to distribute seats in a fair manner.
 Unless there is a critical situation in the country, such as a long-term leader moving towards a dictatorship or, more generally, an extremely polarized society (see \cite{golder} for an in depth analysis), it seems an excessive risk for both of them to form a coalition.
 There are a couple of reasons for this hesitation.
 Firstly, some voters may be unwilling to vote for a coalition as they strongly support only one party, even though the ultimate outcome would be the same - a coalition government formed after the elections.
 Secondly, the more complex the coalition structure, the higher the likelihood of potential scandals arising, which would diminish the popularity of both parties.
 The example provided in Table 2 with data taken from the last two Montenegrin elections demonstrates such a situation.

-In the case of a party with no essential political confederates, then any coalition would affect not only its popularity, but most probably its existence.
-As an example of such a situation is a group of parties around "The Key of Croatia" being a part of the Croatian parliament between 2015--2020.

 We are particularly interested in studying the role of "minor" parties, which refers to those whose support is around or below the election threshold.
 It is evident that these parties have a vested interest in securing a parliamentary status through pre-electoral coalitions.
-Simultaneously, it is also advantageous for a "big" party with similar political preferences to form a coalition to avoid potential loss of votes.
+Simultaneously, it is also advantageous for a "major" party with similar political preferences to form a coalition to avoid potential loss of votes.
 The objective of our research paper is to propose a model that can assist parties in determining a fair pre-coalition agreement.
-Specifically, we aim to determine what percentage of support (considered and modeled as the price of an option) a "big" party should transfer to their "minor" coalition partner, thereby enabling the "minor" party to gain another representative in the parliament.
+Specifically, we aim to determine what percentage of support (considered and modeled as the price of an option) a "major" party should transfer to their "minor" coalition partner, thereby enabling the "minor" party to gain another representative in the parliament.

 To provide a clearer explanation, let's examine the results of the last Montenegrin elections in June 2023, as presented in Table 1.
-It is evident that if the coalition "For the future of Montenegro" (FfM) were to transfer 0.3$\%$ of their support to the coalition "Justice for all," the latter would qualify for the parliament with two representatives.
+Since the election threshold in Montenegro is 3$\%$ (for two representatives), we see that if the coalition "For the future of Montenegro" (FfM) were to transfer 0.23$\%$ of their support to the coalition "Justice for all," the latter would qualify for the parliament with two representatives.
 This transfer would not cost "For the future of Montenegro" a representative and would bring them two representatives of the closely aligned ally.
-In this scenario, a "transfer" of 0.3$\%$ is both beneficial and fair.
-We formulate the research question as follows:
+In this scenario, a "transfer" of 0.23$\%$ is both beneficial and fair.
+We observe, nonetheless, that the potential representation of the "minor" party within a coalition is contingent upon pre-electoral polls.
+To illustrate, if 1.5$\%$ constitutes the threshold for earning one representative and the pre-electoral support for the "minor" party stands at 2$\%$, the coalition agreement must ensure at least one representative for the "minor" party.
+The question at hand is to determine the specific conditions under which the "minor" party would be entitled to an additional mandate i.e.:

 \mybox{What level of support should a coalition of a "major" party and a "minor" party achieve in order for the minor party to gain an additional mandate?}